Confused About Notice Period Rules During Probation? Here's My Dilemma with HR

 KK!HR

-Since your appointment letter specifies notice period of two months and there is no specific mention of the notice period during probation, you are bound by the two month notice, but normally during the probation there is lesser notice period than is applicable to a permanent employee.
-But I have not come across any case law or definite rule to that effect.
+Since your appointment letter specifies a notice period of two months and there is no specific mention of the notice period during probation, you are bound by the two-month notice.
+Normally, during probation, there is a lesser notice period than what is applicable to a permanent employee.
+However, I have not come across any case law or definite rule to that effect.

 nathrao

-You are bound by the agreement of 2 months notice
+You are bound by the agreement of 2 months' notice whether you are on extended probation or not.

 PRABHAT RANJAN MOHANTY

-The company put a new recruit on the probation period in views that whether this new employee is able to cope up with the requirements of the job or not.
-If company finds things to be satisfactory and find the employee to be suitable for the job, company confirms the job of the employee and he gets the benefits of confirmed employee.
+The company has placed a new recruit on a probation period to assess whether this new employee can meet the job requirements.
+If the company deems the performance satisfactory and the employee fit for the role, the company confirms the job, and the employee receives the benefits of a confirmed employee.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute